-Effective Gross Income (EGI): Definition, Formula & Example
+Effective Gross Income (EGI): Definition, Formula and Example

 Effective Gross Income (EGI) is a key metric for real estate investors to understand the true revenue potential of a rental property.
 By including all sources of income and accounting for vacancies and credit losses, EGI gives a clear picture of a property’s financial performance.
 In this blog post, we’ll explain what EGI is, how to calculate it, and provide a simple example to help you grasp its importance in real estate investing.